localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 ## Conclusion

-Leveraging Terraform init hooks allows us to precisely replicate our production infrastructure within our testing environments, ensuring that our Infrastructure as Code is consistently applied.
+Terraform init hooks will not only allow us to replicate our production infrastructure within our testing environments, but will also bring great value in terms of automation - configurations being automatically applied, self-contained tests, and reproducibility - we can easily reproduce the setup every time.
 This is crucial for maintaining the integrity and reliability of our systems, as it enables thorough testing under conditions that closely mirror the actual deployment scenario.
 By preserving this production-ready setup throughout the testing phase, we can confidently validate changes and catch potential issues early, enhancing our deployment quality and operational stability.